garethjohnsdesign/earnstudios.com/_projects/qualcomm.markdown

 title: Drone Racing
 position: 1
 client: Qualcomm
-excerpt: Qualcomm asked us for help demonstrating the groundbreaking power of their technology.
-description: Qualcomm asked us for help demonstrating the groundbreaking power of their technology.
+excerpt: Freestyle Drone Racing
+description: The first ever drone race at Wembley Stadium
 vimeo: https://vimeo.com/225428254
-image: "/uploads/qualcomm-01.jpg"
+image: "/uploads/qualcomm-01-rev.jpg"
 is-carousel: false
 is-selected: false
 images:
-- image: "/uploads/placeholder.jpg"
-  caption: Test
-- image: "/uploads/placeholder.jpg"
+- image: "/uploads/qualcomm-02.jpg"
   caption:
-- image: "/uploads/placeholder.jpg"
+- image: "/uploads/qualcomm-03.jpg"
   caption:
-- image: "/uploads/placeholder.jpg"
+- image: "/uploads/qualcomm-04.jpg"
   caption:
-- image: "/uploads/placeholder.jpg"
+- image: "/uploads/qualcomm-05.jpg"
   caption:
-- image: "/uploads/placeholder.jpg"
+- image: "/uploads/qualcomm-06.jpg"
   caption:
-- image: "/uploads/placeholder.jpg"
-  caption:
 quote: Very innovative, driven, lean, agile and fun inventors that get the job done
 cite: Andrew Garrihy, VP Marketing, Qualcomm
 layout: page
 ---

-### Brief
-Qualcomm asked us for help demonstrating the groundbreaking power of their technology.
+Qualcomm asked us for help demonstrating the ground-breaking power of their technology.
 So, what did we do?
 We launched the first ever drone race at Wembley Stadium.

-### Solution
 Working together with ERSA (the European Rotor Sports Association) we created an event that brings fans closer to the action of Drone Racing.
 Marrying the technologies of Qualcomm’s Snapdragon chip with EE 4Gee Action Cams over EE’s 4G network at the world famous Wembley Stadium, selected industry journalists were invited to experience the race as if they themselves were pilots.

-### Results
-One billion media impacts
+The activity resulted in 1 billion media impacts.